cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 #### Webpack Configuration Dependencies

-We added the default webpack config to provide a base webpack configuration for you to build on and allow us to easily manage dependnecy updates.
+We added the default webpack config to provide a base webpack configuration for you to build on and allow us to easily manage dependency updates.
 Below is a list of the webpack config dependencies toolkit provides automatically.
 Do not add these to your package.json dependencies.
 - autoprefixer
 - babel-loader
 - babel-polyfill